openstax/napkin-notes/kevin/ecosystem_design_overview.md

 * testable
 * explainable

-`Ecosystems` are meant to address most, if not all, of these issues.
+`Ecosystems` are meant to address most, if not all, of these issues by providing a set stable content-related abstractions and behaviors.

 ## Ecosystem Basics